 December 28, 2020, to January 03, 2021

 A trip overshadowed by Skully getting sick again.
 I ended up calling Dr. Myers and got her some meds.
-Yes, I drove home for a 6 hour round trip.
+Yes, I drove home for a 6-hour round trip.
 Who wouldn’t?
 We are still wondering what it was because Lokai came down with the same thing.
 Both are OK again.

 Other than that we had a good time.
 We even extended by a day.
-This place is in a unique place as that you have the Atlantic on one side and the Indian River on the other side.
+This place is in unique place as that you have the Atlantic on one side and the Indian River on the other side.
 That makes for some cool sunsets and if you don’t sleep in, some cool sunrises the next morning.
 Dolphins must like the inlet.
 You see them all day.
 We (or better Char) chased them in our kayaks.
 Char had a blast.
-To bad it was rather windy while we were here.
-The current and the wind can wear you out quick.
+Too bad it was rather windy while we were here.
+The current and the wind can wear you out quickly.

 Saturday we drove a few miles down south onto the jungle trail.
-There is a unofficial kayak launch area not far from Pelican Island.
+There is an unofficial kayak launch area not far from Pelican Island.
 We paddled around Roosevelt Island and then to Pelican Island.
 We discovered a sandbank near where the white pelicans hang out.
 That is where Char walked on water.
 I think this might be an area that needs further investigation.

 And who knows, maybe next time we come here the volunteer patrol is less intrusive.
 If I do get an email to review our stay, I might just mention how I felt about some particular volunteers.
 But we still enjoyed our time.
 Overall a great place to be.